Pesticide residue: Health impacts

+The maximum residue limits of pesticides in food are low, and are carefully set by the authorities to ensure, to their best judgement, no health impacts.

-According to the American Cancer Society there is no evidence that pesticide residues increase the risk of people getting cancer.
-Pesticide exposure cannot be studied in placebo controlled trials as this would be unethical.
-A definitive cause effect relationship therefore cannot be established.
+According to the American Cancer Society there is no evidence that pesticide residues in food increase the risk of people getting cancer.
 The ACA advises washing fruit and vegetables before eating to remove both pesticide residue and other undesirable contaminants.
+A 2009 study estimated that lifetime exposure to pesticide residues from eating fruits and vegetables results in only 4.2 and 3.2 minutes of lost life per person in Switzerland and the United States, respectively.

+There are many studies on the health differences between consumers of organic foods vs consumers of organically grown foods.
+When the American Academy of Pediatrics reviewed the literature on organic foods in 2012, they found that "current evidence does not support any meaningful nutritional benefits or deficits from eating organic compared with conventionally grown foods, and there are no well-powered human studies that directly demonstrate health benefits or disease protection as a result of consuming an organic diet."

 Chinese incidents

 In China, a number of incidents have occurred where state limits were exceeded by large amounts or where the wrong pesticide was used.
 In August 1994, a serious incident of pesticide poisoning of sweet potato crops occurred in Shandong province, China.
 Because local farmers were not fully educated in the use of insecticides, they used the highly-toxic pesticide named parathion instead of trichlorphon.
 It resulted in over 300 cases of poisoning and 3 deaths.
 Also, there was a case where a large number of students were poisoned and 23 of them were hospitalized because of vegetables that contained excessive pesticide residues.